LAuReL: Learned Augmented Residual Layer: Introduction

 In this paper we introduce \emph{learned augmented residual layer}, \laurel, which generalizes the canonical residual connection.
 Recall that deep-learning models with residual connections have a `block' structure, with many blocks chained together between the input and final output; these could be convolution/identity blocks within a ResNet, a transformer block in a transformer encoder/decoder, etc. Within a block, a typical residual connection is given by:

-Here, $f(\cdot)$ can be any non-linear function such as attention, MLP, multiple non-linear layers, etc., $x_i$ is the input to the said non-linear function, and $x_{i+1}$ is the combined output of the non-linear function and the residual component.
-Refer to Figure~\ref{fig:residual-connection} for an illustration.
-To simplify exposition, we ignore pre-processing functions such as layer norm, which can be folded into $f(\cdot)$ without loss of generality.
+Here, $f(\cdot)$ can be any non-linear function such as attention, MLP, multiple non-linear layers, etc., $x_i$ is the input to the said non-linear function, and $x_{i+1}$ is the combined output of the non-linear function and the residual component (Figure~\ref{fig:residual-connection}).
+For simplicity, we ignore pre-processing functions such as layer norm, which can be folded into $f(\cdot)$.